Charlotte

 Win with killing normal

-My translation | Official translation |
+My translation | Official translation | SNES |

-For so long as I bear the emblem of my noble house, I cannot lose. | A woman of my breeding cannot lose. |
+For so long as I bear the emblem of my noble house, I cannot lose. | A woman of my breeding cannot lose. | With my breeding I can not lose. |

 The English is a bit simplified, but the basic idea is still there.
 Charlotte can't lose with her noble house/breeding behind her, yep yep.
 The English line isn't even particularly goofy, which is honestly remarkable.